JesseJames-Git/Hotel-Booking-management-system/README.md

 ## Introduction and Description:
 This app is brings together database abstraction and clean UI components to make booking of rooms in hotels streamlined in terms of speed and ease.

+## Basic Usage:
+The apps main purpose was ease of a client's work in booking.
+So we made this app's navigation by simple Navbar clicking.
+Use it to explore your needs as a user of this app.

+* Note: The app's responses require time and patience, especially data fetching.
+Whenever you experience this ensure you reload or hard refresh using ctrl + R.

+### Deployed Link:
+This app uses Render for deployment services.
+Here is the deployed app link:

+# Developer Use
 It mainly consists of:
 - A Client directory which includes all the important utilities and client-routing scripts serving the user interface and design.
 - A Server directory which includes the database schema and RESTful server-routing scripts which are responsible for creating the API.